Local government: Netherlands

 Municipalities (gemeente, pl. gemeenten) form the lowest tier of government in the Netherlands, after the central government and the provinces.
-There are 415 of them (1 January 2012).
+There are 342 of them (January 1, 2023), plus three in the Dutch Caribbean.
 The municipal council (gemeenteraad) is the highest authority in the municipality.
 Its members are elected every four years.
 The role of the municipal council is comparable to that of the board of an organisation or institution.
 Its main job is to decide the municipality's broad policies and to oversee their implementation.

 The day-to-day administration of the municipality is in the hands of the municipal executive (college van burgemeester en wethouders, abbr. to (college van) B&W), made up of the mayor (burgemeester) and the aldermen (wethouder, pl. wethouders).
 The executive implements national legislation on matters such as social assistance, unemployment benefits and environmental management.
 It also bears primary responsibility for the financial affairs of the municipality and for its personnel policies.

 Aldermen are appointed by the council.
-Councillors can be chosen to act as aldermen.
-In that case, they lose their seats on the council and their places are taken by other representatives of the same political parties.
+Councillors can be chosen to act as aldermen, resulting in their council seats being taken over by other representatives of the same political parties.
 Non-councillors can also be appointed.

 Unlike councillors and aldermen, mayors are not elected (not even indirectly), but are appointed by the Crown.
 Mayors chair both the municipal council and the executive.
 They have a number of statutory powers and responsibilities of their own.
 They are responsible for maintaining public order and safety within the municipality and frequently manage the municipality's public relations.
 As Crown appointees, mayors also have some responsibility for overseeing the work of the municipality, its policies and relations with other government bodies.
 Although they are obliged to carry out the decisions of the municipal council and executive, they may recommend that the Minister of the Interior quash any decision that they believe to be contrary to the law or against the public interest.

 Mayors are invariably appointed for a period of six years.
 They can be dismissed only by the Crown and not by the municipal council.